Skip to content

 Fields Formatter

 Sometimes you will want to process the database value before showing it to the user.
-You may do that using format_using block that receives the value of that field as a parameter.
+You may do that using format_using block.

 ruby